Yrds/authdeez/README.md

 # Authdeez

-Authdeez it's an (experimental) authenticator (like Google Authenticator) for desktops systems
+Authdeez it's an (experimental) authenticator (like Google Authenticator) for desktops systems.

 ## Dependencies